San Diego Wills & Trust Attorney: Estate Planning for California Families

 - Medical or Financial Power of Attorney: This document authorizes another person to make medical decisions while you’re still alive but incapacitated or to handle financial affairs on your behalf while you’re still alive and after your death.

 San Diego Estate Attorneys

 When it comes to estate planning, which is better: a will or a trust?
 The answer depends on many different factors—in some situations, you may need both.
 Deciding how you want your estate managed and distributed after you’re gone may be the most important thing you’ll ever do for your family and yourself.
 That’s why it’s so essential to make informed decisions about the best way to manage your estate.

 It’s never too early to take steps to protect and manage your assets.

 At Weiner Law, our San Diego estate attorney team is dedicated to providing our clients with the honest, professional advice they require to make the wisest decisions possible when it comes to planning their estate.

-To set up a consultation at no cost, please schedule a complimentary consultation with one of our attorneys to learn how to start the process.
+To set up a evaluation at no cost, please schedule a complimentary evaluation with one of our attorneys to learn how to start the process.
 We serve clients throughout California.